vijayrajuyj1/eshop-end-to-end/README.md

 ## **Overview**
 This project is a **Node.js**-based web application deployed on **AWS EKS (Elastic Kubernetes Service)** using **Helm**.
 It follows a **microservices architecture** and includes a CI/CD pipeline using **Jenkins**.

+**Note: All the AWS RESOURCES are Provisioned through TERRAFORM AND CLOUDFORMATION STACK**

 ### **Key Components**
 - **Backend**: Node.js (Express.js) API handling business logic.
 - **Frontend**: React.js for the user interface.